Fachgruppensitzung Stadt- und Regionalforschung 2021

 Machi, hito, shigoto, sōsei sōgō senryaku, or the “Comprehensive Strategy on Communities, People, and Work” is currently the most prominent and the only policy framework for rural revitalization in Japan.
 The goal of the Comprehensive Strategy is to consolidate all policies and schemes for rural revitalization, decentralization of population in Tokyo, and anti-depopulation under one single holistic framework by eliminating the vertical hierarchy of ministries.
 In addition to its national version, an inalienable component the Comprehensive Strategy is its prefectural and municipal versions, which customize revitalization activities in light of the local conditions.
 Despite being one policy and sharing similar overarching goals and formal objectives, there is divergence in aspects such as policy priorities, Key Performance Indicators (KPIs), and length, across localities and jurisdictional levels.
 This divergence raises questions as to what has influenced the policymaking process (be it during the agenda setting or policy formulation stages) of the Comprehensive Strategy across different localities and jurisdictional levels.

-This presentation examines the Comprehensive Strategy at large and one specific scheme mentioned in the plan, namely the Chiiki Okoshi Kyōryoku Tai (COKT) from the perspectives of policy actors in the center (Tokyo).
-The goal of this presentation is to analyze the rationales of Japan’s rural revitalization strategies and to evaluate the success of such activities.
+This presentation examined the Comprehensive Strategy at large and one specific scheme mentioned in the plan, namely the Chiiki Okoshi Kyōryoku Tai (COKT) from the perspectives of policy actors in the center (Tokyo).
+The goal of this presentation was to analyze the rationales of Japan’s rural revitalization strategies and to evaluate the success of such activities.